 Figure 2 below is a schematic representation of the proposed development.
-Each unit is provided with a patio on the ground floor or a balcony for units above the ground floor for personal private amenity space.
+Each unit is provided with a balcony for personal private amenity space.
 The top of the building includes a small roofed sitting area (or terrace) and a larger uncovered amenity area.